 The ability to think on your feet in leadership offers numerous benefits:

-• Adaptability: Leaders who can think on their feet are better equipped to adapt to change.
+- Adaptability: Leaders who think independently are better equipped to adapt to change.

-In conclusion, the ability to think on your feet is a vital leadership skill.
+In conclusion, thinking on your feet is a vital leadership skill.
 It enhances efficiency, adaptability, confidence, resilience, and innovation.

 By practicing the strategies outlined in this guide, you can improve this skill and become a more effective leader.